Navy leader calls fired carrier captain ‘naive’ or ‘stupid’

 Modly relieved Crozier of command of the ship last week, saying he had lost confidence in him for having shown “extremely poor judgment” in widely distributing a letter pleading for an accelerated evacuation of the crew.
 The dismissal turned into a hot political issue, with Democrats saying Crozier was wrongly fired for defending his sailors, and President Donald Trump denouncing Crozier and backing Modly.

+The Sunday comments by Modly added fuel to the political fire, with at least one member of Congress urging he be fired.

-An unofficial transcript of Modly’s remarks Sunday circulated widely on the internet Monday.
-Several officials confirmed the authenticity of the transcript’s contents.
-Modly himself issued a brief statement saying he stood behind his remarks but had not heard a recording and therefore could not confirm every detail in the transcript.
+An unofficial transcript of Modly’s remarks, as well as an audio recording, circulated widely on the internet Monday — demonstrating the slippery landscape that Modly accused Crozier of failing to navigate.
+Hours after the latest furor erupted, Modly issued a brief statement saying he stood behind his remarks but had not heard a recording and therefore could not confirm every detail in the transcript.

 “The spoken words were from the heart, and meant for them,” Modly said, referring to the crew.
 “I stand by every word I said, even, regrettably any profanity that may have been used for emphasis.
 Anyone who has served on a Navy ship would understand.
 I ask, but don’t expect, that people read them in their entirety.”

-In his remarks aboard the Roosevelt, Modly acknowledged he was “hated” by some for firing Crozier.
-“I understand that you may be angry with me for the rest of your lives,” he said.
+In his remarks aboard the Roosevelt, Modly raised issues likely to please Trump.
+He accused the news media, for example, of manipulating a political agenda to divide the country and embarrass the Navy.
+He said China “was not forthcoming” about coronavirus when it began spreading there months ago, echoing Trump’s oft-repeated statement that China could have done more to prevent a pandemic.

+And Modly invoked the name of Trump’s chief Democratic challenger, Joe Biden, noting that the former vice president had said Modly’s decision to fire Crozier was almost criminal.
+“I assure you it was not,” Modly said.

-Modly said Crozier should have known his letter would leak to the media, allowing “sensitive information” about the ship’s condition to be published.
+Modly said Crozier should have known his letter would leak to the media, allowing information about the ship’s compromised condition to be published.
 If Crozier didn’t think this would be the result, he was “too naive or too stupid to be a commanding officer of a ship like this.”

-“It was betrayal,” Modly said, according to the transcript.
-“And I can tell you one other thing, because he did that he put it in the public’s forum and it’s now become a big controversy in Washington D.C. and across the country.”
+“It was betrayal,” Modly said.
+“And I can tell you one other thing, because he did that he put it in the public’s forum and it’s now become a big controversy in Washington D.C., and across the country.”

-The Theodore Roosevelt crisis accelerated last week, with increasing numbers among the crew testing positive for COVID-19 and Modly seeking to defend his decision to fire Crozier, who was popular among his crew.

-The reports of Modly making harsh accusations about Crozier during a speech to the crew on Sunday drew a rebuke by a leading Democrat on Capitol Hill.
-Sen. Tim Kaine, a Virginia Democrat, said Modly was out of line.
+Shortly after reports of Modly’s accusations against Crozier began circulating in the news media Monday morning, some Democrats fired back.
+A leading Democrat on Capitol Hill.
+Sen. Tim Kaine of Virginia, said Modly was out of line.

 “Based on the transcript I’ve read, Secretary Modly’s comments were completely inappropriate and beneath the office of the Secretary of the Navy,” Kaine said in a written statement.
 “It’s deeply disappointing that he would deliver a speech on board a U.S. aircraft carrier suggesting that Captain Crozier might be ‘stupid’ and bashing the media for trying to report the truth.
 These dedicated sailors deserve better from their leadership.”